 DEFINITIONS.
-A transfer is a set of links (i.e. the path from a sending processor to a receiving processor).
-A traffic is a set of transfers (see Fig. 7).
-A link l is utilized by a transfer x if $l \in x$ .
+A transfer is a set of links (i.e. the links forming the path from a sending processor to a receiving processor).
+A traffic is a set of transfers (i.e. the transfers forming the collective exchange, see Fig. 3).
+A link l is utilized by a transfer x if $l \in x$.
 A link l is utilized by a traffic X if l is utilized by a transfer of X. Let a and b be transfers of a traffic X, the transfer b is in congestion with a, if b uses a link utilized by a.
 A sub-traffic of X (a subset of X) is simultaneous if it forms a collection of non-congesting transfers.

 A simultaneous subset of a traffic is processed in the timeframe of a single transfer.
 The load of link l in the traffic X is the number of transfers in X using l.
-The duration $\Lambda(X)$ of a traffic X is the maximal value of the load among all links involved in the traffic.
-The links having maximal load values are called bottlenecks.
-The liquid throughput of a traffic X is the ratio $\#(X)/\Lambda(X)$ multiplied by a single link throughput, where #(X) is the number of transfers in the traffic X. For example, the traffic X shown in figure 7 has a number of transfers #(X) = 25 and the duration of the traffic is $\Lambda(X) = 6$ .
-Therefore the aggregate liquid throughput is the ratio 25/6 of a single link throughput, i.e. $(25/6) \times 100MB/s$ , supposing a single link throughput of 100 MB/s.
+The maximally loaded links are called bottlenecks.
+The duration $\Lambda(X)$ of a traffic X is the load of its bottlenecks.
+The size of the traffic #(X) is the number of its transfers.
+Let T{link} be the throughput of the network's single link.

+The liquid throughput of a traffic X is $\frac{\#(X)}{\Lambda(X)} \cdot T{link}$.
+For example, the traffic X shown in Fig. 3 has a number of transfers #(X) = 25 and the duration of the traffic is $\Lambda(X) = 6$.
+Therefore the aggregate liquid throughput is the ratio 25/6 of a single link throughput, i.e. $(25/6) \times 100MB/s$, supposing a single link throughput of 100 MB/s.